antoniofrancaib/mlmi-notes/MLMI1/preliminaries/classification.md

 By plotting the probability contours or decision boundaries, we can observe how the non-linear model captures complex patterns in the data.

-## Summary

-- Introducing non-linear basis functions allows the model to capture complex, non-linear relationships between inputs and outputs.
-- Careful selection of the number and type of basis functions is crucial to avoid overfitting.

 ---
 # Overfitting in Classification